 The Anne Arundel County Teen Court is a cooperative effort of the County Executive, Anne Arundel County State's Attorney's Office, Anne Arundel County Public Schools, Maryland Department of Juvenile Justice, the Anne Arundel County Police Department, and the Leadership Anne Arundel Teen Court.

-Since the Teen Court’s inception in Jan 1998 over 953 cases have come before the Teen Court.
+Since the Teen Court’s inception in Jan 1998 over 1075 cases have come before the Teen Court.
 The program completion rate for offenders is around 82% with a recidivism rate of 11%.
-The Teen Court has assigned well over 25,432 community service hours to be completed by respondents.
-Currently the two locations being utilized by the Teen Court are the Glen Burnie and Annapolis District Court buildings.
+The Teen Court has assigned well over 28,941 community service hours to be completed by respondents.
+Currently the location being utilized by the Teen Court is the Annapolis District Court buildings.

 Snow Dates: *If school is closed due to inclement weather Teen Court will be cancelled and rescheduled.